mcallegari/qlcplus/README.md

 ### Financially

 If you're reading this we already appreciate you.
 If you're just getting started with lighting you have absolutely no obligation to give us money.
 When QLC+ opens up revenue opportunities for you, we'd be very thankful for your support.
-GitHub sponsors is the prefered option.
+GitHub sponsors is the preferred option.

 <img src="https://img.shields.io/github/sponsors/mcallegari" alt="GitHub Sponsors"> <a href="https://github.com/sponsors/mcallegari"><img src="https://img.shields.io/badge/sponsor-30363D?logo=GitHub-Sponsors&logoColor=#white" /></a>